related-sciences/ukb-gwas-pipeline-nealelab/README.md

 # For the UI, open this tunnel and view locally at localhost:8799:
 # gcloud beta compute ssh --zone $GCP_ZONE $DASK_SCHEDULER_HOST --ssh-flag="-L 8799:localhost:8787"

-# Takes ~25 mins for 21/22 on 20 n1-standard-8 nodes
+# Takes ~25 mins for either 21 or 22 on 20 n1-standard-8 nodes
+# Takes ~19 mins for either 21 or 22 on 40 n1-standard-8 nodes
 snakemake --use-conda --cores=1 --allowed-rules qc_filter_stage_1 \
     --default-remote-provider GS --default-remote-prefix rs-ukb \
     rs-ukb/prep/gt-imputation-qc/ukb_chr{XY,21,22}.ckpt

 # Takes ~25-30 mins for 21/22 on 20 n1-standard-8 nodes
+# Takes ~12 mins for chr 21 on 40 n1-highmem-8 nodes
 snakemake --use-conda --cores=1 --allowed-rules qc_filter_stage_2 \
     --default-remote-provider GS --default-remote-prefix rs-ukb \
     rs-ukb/pipe/nealelab-gwas-uni-ancestry-v3/input/gt-imputation/ukb_chr{XY,21,22}.ckpt

+# See https://github.com/pystatgen/sgkit/issues/390 for timing information on this step
+# If all goes well, this should only take ~10 minutes (per phenotype) for chr 21 but if
+# enough memory is not present or chunksizes suboptimal it can take > 3 hours
-# Takes ~4 mins for XY on 20 n1-highmem-8 nodes
+# on 20 n1-highmem-8:
+# XY = 3 mins
 snakemake --use-conda --cores=1 --allowed-rules gwas \
     --default-remote-provider GS --default-remote-prefix rs-ukb \
     rs-ukb/pipe/nealelab-gwas-uni-ancestry-v3/output/gt-imputation/ukb_chr{XY,21,22}.ckpt